brsg/telluride_pipeline/README.md

 To run:

-Start RabbitMQ through one of sensor_simulator or telemetry_pipeline:
+Start RabbitMQ through one of sensor_simulator or telluride_pipeline:

 ```Elixir
 cd sensor_simulator/